Chelsea Groves Kuhnle

 sophiegreer at brandeis dot edu

 I am a research assistant investigating how visual experience drives the development of neural circuitry involved in direction and orientation selectivity in the visual cortex.
-In the future I plan to pursue a career in medicine.
-During my free time I love to read, eat good food, and go for runs!
+In the future I plan to pursue a career in public health.
+During my free time I love to read, eat good food, and travel!

 zoeykeeley at brandeis dot edu